After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

    sudo ansible-playbook cloudbox.yml --tags full
    ```

-   This will start the Cloudbox Install.
+   This will start the Cloudbox install.

 4. When asked for a Plex Claim Token (_not the same as a Plex login token - a Plex Claim Token starts with `CLAIM_`_), go to https://plex.tv/claim, login to your Plex account if required, copy the claim token, and paste it at the prompt.
 When you paste it, you will see nothing; this is normal.
 Just press enter to continue.